KennethEnevoldsen/spacy-wrap/readme.md

 <!-- [![pip downloads](https://img.shields.io/pypi/dm/spacy_wrap.svg)](https://pypi.org/project/spacy_wrap/) -->

-spaCy-wrap is minimal library intended for wrapping fine-tuned transformers from the [Huggingface model hub](https://huggingface.co/models?pipeline_tag=text-classification&sort=downloads) in your spaCy pipeline allowing inclusion of existing models within [SpaCy](https://spacy.io) workflows.
+spaCy-wrap is a minimal library intended for wrapping fine-tuned transformers from the [Huggingface model hub](https://huggingface.co/models?pipeline_tag=text-classification&sort=downloads) in your spaCy pipeline allowing the inclusion of existing models within [SpaCy](https://spacy.io) workflows.

 As for as possible it follows a similar API as [spacy-transformers](https://github.com/explosion/spacy-transformers).